-Chester Fitzgerald Section G115 1896-1918 KIA: October 9, 1918 KIA The death of a child can change the course for a parents life forever.
+Chester Fitzgerald 1896-1918 Section G115 The death of a child can change the course of a parent's life forever.
 This is the case when it comes to Chester Fitzgerald and his mother.
-Like so many other young men of the Tonawandas Chester enter the military during WW1 at the age 22.
-He was assigned to co I of the 125 Infantry.
+Chester entered the military during WWI at the age of 22.
+He was assigned to Co I of the 125 Infantry.
 He was sent to France to fight in the first World War.
-He was young and brave, ready to fight for the freedom of so many.
-Like too many other young men of his time Chester was killed Meuse-Argonne Offensive.
-The war ended a month after his death, but Chester's story didn't. he young men returning home from war told Chester's parents that he had not died.
-They...
+Chester was killed at the Meuse-Argonne Offensive.
+The war ended a month after his death, but Chester's story didn't.
+Soldiers returning home from war told Chester's parents that he had not died.
+They claimed to have seen him in a hospital in France.
+His parents contacted the Red Cross to find out if Chester was in fact alive.
+It wasn't long before word ...

 Comments